Jello salad is a staple at our family gatherings and holiday dinners and this recipe is going to quickly become your favorite!

 If you try it with sugar-free jello, leave a comment below and let us know how it worked.

-Can you make this with fresh whipped cream instead of cool whip?
+Can you make this salad with fresh whipped cream instead of cool whip?

 I have never tried making this recipe without cool-whip – the cool whip is needed to get that fluffy texture.